Check it out: Everything is a little easier when you have a list of steps to help you accomplish your objective. Here are some things you can do.

 Shred financial statements.

 Once you read your credit-card bill or account statement, put them through the shredder.
-A small shredder for your home can come in at less than $50—far less than the potential cost of time and money an identity theft.
+A small shredder for your home can come in at less than $50—far less than the potential cost of time and money in the event of an identity theft.

 Bring in the mail.
 Your mailbox may be full of statements from your bank, credit-card companies, or even Financial Advisor.
 Those documents are a treasure